-The Ethics Committee of Tallinn University (hereinafter the Committee) is an independent expert panel with the aim of evaluating data protection and ethical aspects of research conducted in Tallinn University and evaluate cases of disregard of academic practice in compliance with ethical principles.
+The Ethics Committee of Tallinn University (hereinafter the Committee) is an independent expert panel with the aim of evaluating data protection and ethical aspects of research conducted in Tallinn University and evaluating cases of disregard of academic practice in compliance with ethical principles.

 The Committee acts in accordance with the Personal Data Protection Act and other relevant legal acts, good scientific practice of Estonia, European Code of Conduct for Research Integrity (ALLEA), other domain-specific codes of ethics and the Agreement of Quality Good Custom of Estonian Universities.

 The Committee is composed of the following members:

 Chairperson of the Committee: